ray-project/ray/doc/using-ray-on-a-large-cluster.md

 ### Connect to the head node

-In order to initiate ssh commands from the cluster head node we suggest setting ssh agent forwarding.
-This will allow the the session that you initiate with the head node to connect to other nodes in the cluster further intervention.
+In order to initiate ssh commands from the cluster head node we suggest enabling ssh agent forwarding.
+This will allow the session that you initiate with the head node to connect to other nodes in the cluster to run scripts on them.
+You can enable ssh forwarding by running the following command (replacing `<ssh-key>` with the path to the private key that you would use when logging in to the nodes in the cluster).
-Run:

 ```
 ssh-add <ssh-key>
 ```

-Replace `<ssh-key>` with the path to the private key that you will use when logging on to the cluster nodes.

-Now log in to the head node:
+Now log in to the head node with the following command.

 ```
 ssh -A ubuntu@raycluster
 ```